oligot/go-mod-upgrade/readme.md

 The floor is the oldest release that is genuinely clean, not the oldest fix of anything, **because an advisory is not a range with one edge**. `GO-2021-0067` covers only `[1.16.0, 1.16.1)` — a single point release — and `GO-2021-0069` covers `[1.14.0, 1.14.12)` and `[1.15.0, 1.15.5)` with nothing between them, each line having been fixed separately.
 So the clean set can have holes, and the floor has to be a version that is itself clean.

 The advisories are read from the cached vulnerability database rather than from a scan.
 A scan answers only for the toolchain it ran with, and the question here is about the version `go.mod` declares.
-The database is prepared whether or not `--vuln` was given, since a band that excludes advisories needs it either way.
+The database is prepared whether or not a scan was asked for, since a band that excludes advisories needs it either way.

 `allow-prerelease` keeps release candidates in the band, and is off by default: an RC is not something a project can ordinarily be required to support.